-- Each insolvency administrator will be directly selected by the court (from a list maintained in the Insolvency Control Service System), using the fully automatic and electronic mechanism of the Court Information System. - Once the court decision to open bankruptcy proceedings comes into effect: - Debtor loses its property rights, which are assumed by the IP. - Activities by the debtor's management are halted; the IP takes over management of the company, assets and documents.

-- Increase of interest, penalties and other mandatory payments is suspended. - Creditors have one month to file claims.
+- Court issues a decision to open bankruptcy proceedings: - Each insolvency practitioner will be directly selected from a list maintained in the Electronic Insolvency Accounting System (EMUS)), using the fully automatic and electronic mechanism of the Court Information System and approved by the court.
+Once the decision to open bankruptcy proceedings comes into effect: - Debtor loses its property rights, which are assumed by the IP. - Activities by the debtor's management are halted; the IP takes over management of the company, its assets and documents. - Increase of interest, penalties and other mandatory payments is suspended. - Creditors have one month to file claims.

-- Debtor: if the debtor cannot comply with the obligations set in the plan for legal protection proceedings. - Debtor: if obligations are at least 2 months overdue, and either no agreement has been reached with creditors, or no restructuring petition has been filed. - Liquidator of the company if during the liquidation process it becomes apparent that the debtor's property will not suffice to satisfy all the legitimate claims of creditors.
+- Debtor if the debtor cannot comply with the obligations set in the plan for legal protection proceedings. - · Debtor if obligations are at least 2 months

+- overdue, and either no agreement has been reached with creditors, or no restructuring petition has been filed. - Liquidator of the company if during the liquidation process it becomes apparent that the debtor's property will not suffice to satisfy all the legitimate claims of creditors.
-- Civil liability: personal liability of a board member (joint liability if insolvency caused by more than one member) to the debtor and/or creditors. - Administrative liability: penalty imposed upon board members or natural persons ranging from € 280 to € 700 for failure to file insolvency petition and penalty ranging from € 70 to € 700 for breaching insolvency or legal protection proceedings. - Other: board members and representatives of the debtor can be prohibited from holding certain positions within companies. - · Criminal liability reserved for: - Causing insolvency due to neglect: possibility of imprisonment for up to 1 year or temporary imprisonment, or community service, or a fine, along with a prohibition on holding certain positions within companies. - Intentionally causing insolvency: possibility of imprisonment for up to 3 years or temporary imprisonment, or community service, or a fine, along with a prohibition on holding certain positions within companies.

-Conduct related to insolvency, e.g. fraud, delaying insolvency proceedings.
+- Civil liability personal liability of a board member (joint liability if insolvency caused by more than one member) to the debtor and/or creditors. - Administrative liability penalty imposed upon board members or natural persons ranging from € 300 to € 1000 for failure to file insolvency petition and penalty ranging from € 100 to € 1500 for breaching insolvency or legal protection proceedings. - Other: board members and representatives of the debtor can be prohibited from holding certain positions within companies. - · Criminal liability reserved for: - Causing insolvency due to neglect possibility of imprisonment for up to 1 year or temporary imprisonment, or community service, or a fine, along with a prohibition on holding certain positions within companies. - Intentionally causing insolvency possibility of imprisonment for up to 3 years or temporary imprisonment, or community service, or a fine, along with a prohibition on holding certain positions within companies. - Conduct related to insolvency, e.g. fraud, delaying insolvency proceedings.